46of 100

 Local tick habitat

-West Caldwell Township is 84% natural land cover (76% forest, plus open and brushy areas) across its 5.1 sq mi, home to about 10,799 people.
+West Caldwell Township is 84% natural land cover (71% forest, plus open and brushy areas) across its 5.1 sq mi, home to about 10,799 people.
 That makes it the 8th-most wooded of the 22 towns in Essex County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Essex County reports about 24 Lyme cases per 100,000 people a year, the 204th-highest of 210 Northeast counties.
+Essex County reports about 24 Lyme cases per 100,000 people a year, in the top 16% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with West Caldwell Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in West Caldwell Township right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In West Caldwell Township, today's risk reads moderate (36/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In West Caldwell Township, today's risk reads moderate (46/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns